Install

 Feature-by-Feature Showdown

-AI Coding Assistance & Autocomplete
+AI Coding Assistance and Autocomplete

-Cursor's Speed-First Approach delivers optimized inline completion through MXFP8 kernels achieving 1.5x faster training.
+Cursor's Speed-First Approach delivers optimized inline completion through MXFP8 kernels, achieving 1.5x faster training.
 Developer feedback confirms key strengths:

 • Fastest autocomplete performance in real-world usage